This post may contain affiliate links.

 Add browned butter to batter

-Add your dry ingredients (flour, baking powder, and salt) to batter.
+Add your dry ingredients (flour, baking soda, and salt) to batter.

 Add chocolate chips/chunks to batter.